-Scleritis is most common among women aged 30 to 50 yr, and many have connective tissue diseases, such as RA, SLE, polyarteritis nodosa, granulomatosis with polyangiitis (formerly called Wegener granulomatosis), or relapsing polychondritis.
+Scleritis is most common among women aged 30 to 50 years, and many have connective tissue diseases, such as rheumatoid arthritis, systemic lupus erythematosus, polyarteritis nodosa, granulomatosis with polyangiitis (formerly called Wegener granulomatosis), or relapsing polychondritis.
 A few cases are infectious in origin.
 About half of the cases of scleritis have no known cause.
 Scleritis most commonly involves the anterior segment and occurs in 3 types—diffuse, nodular, and necrotizing.

 In severe cases of necrotizing scleritis, perforation of the globe and loss of the eye may result.
 Connective tissue disease occurs in 20% of patients with diffuse or nodular scleritis and in 50% of patients with necrotizing scleritis.
 Necrotizing scleritis in patients with connective tissue disease signals underlying systemic vasculitis.

-Rarely, NSAIDs are sufficient for mild cases.
-However, usually a systemic corticosteroid (eg, prednisone 1 to 2 mg/kg po once/day for 7 days, then tapered off by day 10) is the initial therapy.
-If patients are unresponsive to or intolerant of systemic corticosteroids or have necrotizing scleritis and connective tissue disease, systemic immunosuppression with cyclophosphamide, methotrexate, or biologic agents (eg, rituximab) is indicated but only in consultation with a rheumatologist.
+Rarely, nonsteroidal anti-inflammatory drugs are sufficient for mild cases of scleritis.
+However, usually a systemic corticosteroid (eg, prednisone 1 to 2 mg/kg orally once a day for 7 days, then tapered off by day 10) is the initial therapy.
+If inflammation returns, a longer dose of oral corticosteroid, also starting at prednisone 1 to 2 mg/kg orally once a day or pulsed intravenous corticosteroid, such as methylprednisolone 1000 mg IV daily for 3 days, can be considered.
+If patients are unresponsive to or intolerant of systemic corticosteroids or have necrotizing scleritis and connective tissue disease, systemic immunosuppression with cyclophosphamide, methotrexate, mycophenolate mofetil, or biologic agents (eg, rituximab, adalimumab) is indicated but only in consultation with a rheumatologist.
 Scleral grafts may be indicated for threatened perforation.

 Scleritis is severe, destructive, vision-threatening inflammation.